 Various other Standards are consequentially revised through AASB 2011-7.
-The Standards will be applied by the Group with effect from 1 August 2013, at which point the impacts will be more readily determinable.
+The Standards will be applied by the Group with effect from 1 August 2013.The Group does not expect the new standards to have a significant impact upon the financial statements.